zhaoxu98/zhaoxu/_pages/about.md

 Recently, I wrote a blog in Chinese, detailing my expectations for Ph.D. applications, future research, and life.
 You're welcome to read it: [24#00 Before Applying][F1]

 Thank you for taking the time to learn more about me.
-If you have any feedback or suggestions, please don't hesitate to reach out to me via email at zhaohsu98@gmail.com, phone at +86-13260261866, or WeChat at Bill2998.
+If you have any feedback or suggestions, please don't hesitate to reach out to me via email (zhaohsu98@gmail.com), phone (+86-13260261866), or WeChat (Bill2998).

 ## Chinese Version